This post may include affiliate links. Thank you for your support.

 I had a recent request for a delicious keto-friendly, husband-approved dinner idea.
 While I personally don’t eat keto, I do eat delicious food; thankfully this super easy steak dish checks both boxes!

-About this chimichurri steak recipe
+About this chimichurri for steak

 This homemade chimichurri flank steak is coated in a fresh and zesty sauce with an irresistible combination of sweet and smoky flavors.